dvgica/managerial/README.md

     // create Managed[HealthCheckServer], which requires teardown
     healthCheckServer <- Managed(new HealthCheckServer(settings))(_.stop())

-    // If a type class instance for Teardown[T] can be found, there is no need to specify the teardown procedure.
+    // Managed#from expects a type class instance for Teardown[T], instead of having teardown specified explicitly.
     // codes.dvg.managerial provides Teardown[AutoCloseable].
-    apiServer <- Managed(new ApiServer(settings))
+    apiServer <- Managed.from(new ApiServer(settings))

     // once the ApiServer is started, the HealthCheckServer can show it's ready _ <- Managed.eval(healthCheckServer.markReady())(healthCheckServer.markUnready())